Milkshiift/GoofCord/README.md

 </div>

 ## Features :sparkles:
-- **:lock: With Privacy in mind**: GoofCord blocks all tracking and uses multiple techniques like message encryption to improve your privacy and security.
+- **:lock: With Privacy in mind**: GoofCord blocks as much tracking as possible and uses multiple techniques like message encryption to improve your privacy and security.
 [Learn more](https://github.com/Milkshiift/GoofCord/wiki/Privacy-FAQ)
-- **:chart_with_upwards_trend: Fast and Performant**: Glide through your chats with GoofCord's superior speed and responsiveness compared to the official client.
+- **:chart_with_upwards_trend: Fast and Performant**: Noticeable speed and responsiveness improvement compared to the official client.
 - **:bookmark: Standalone**: GoofCord is a standalone application, not reliant on the original Discord client in any way.
 - **:electric_plug: Plugins & Themes support**: Easily use client mods like [Vencord](https://github.com/Vendicated/Vencord), [Equicord](https://github.com/Equicord/Equicord) or [Shelter](https://github.com/uwu/shelter) for plugins and themes.
 - **⌨️ Global Keybinds**: Set up keybinds and use them across the system